baobab-tech/waterconflict/scripts/README.md

 ## Scripts

 ### `view_experiments.py`
-View and compare model training experiments.
+View and compare model training experiments from local experiment history.
 All training runs are automatically logged with metrics and configs.

 **Usage:**
 ```bash